wso2/docs-mi/en/docs/observe-and-manage/observe-overview.md

     </tr>
 </table>

-* For instructions to set up the above observability solutions, see [Setting Up the cloud-native observability solutions](../setup/observability/setting-up-minimum-basic-observability-deployment.md) or [Setting up classic observability solution](../setup/observability/setting-up-classic-observability-deployment.md)

-* For more information on how to use the cloud-native solution, see [Cloud Native Observability Solution](cloud-native-observability-dashboards.md).

-* For more information on how to use the classic observability solution, see [Classic Observability Deployment](using-the-analytics-dashboard.md).

 ### Understanding observability solutions

 WSO2 Micro Integrator offers an analytics distribution that mainly provides business analytics functionality together with a few observability related features.
 Clients with comprehensive observability requirements had to rely on external tools/stacks such as ELK, Prometheus, AppDynamics, Jaeger, Zipkin, etc. This resulted in multiple scattered systems to observe the system where debugging and troubleshooting were not sufficiently stream-lined.